vartanbeno/Pokemon/README.md

 2. To see the list of challenges, visit `/ListChallenges`.
 3. To see the list of games, visit `/ListGames`.

+You must be logged in to do any of those.

 ### Viewing Your Game Board

+To view your game board, visit `/ViewBoard?game=[id]`, where the game parameter is the ID of an ongoing game that you are part of.

+You must be part of a game to view its board.

+### Drawing a Card

-To view your game board, visit `/ViewBoard?game=[id]`, where `id` is the specific game's ID attribute.
-You must be part of the game to be able to view its board.
+To draw a card, visit `/DrawCard?game=[id]`, where `id` is the specific game's ID.
+You must be part of the game to draw a card.
+Drawing a card adds it to your hand.

+### Viewing Your Hand

+To view your hand, visit `/ViewHand?game=[id]`, with the appropriate game ID parameter.

+### Playing Pokemon to the Bench

+To play a Pokemon card to the bench, visit `/PlayPokemonToBench`, where you will see a list of Pokemon type cards that are currently in your hand.
+You can freely choose whichever to send to the bench.

+The maximum amount of Pokemon on your bench at any given time is 5, so you might get a fail message.

 There are more features left to be implemented.
 Will update soon.